 A project to empower Saharawi voices through music

-Summary: Studio-Live aims to facilitate the building of a local music industry in the Saharawi refugee camps that can become internationally recognized and be a creative hub.
+Summary: Studio-Live aims to facilitate the establishment of a local music industry in the Saharawi refugee camps that can become internationally recognized and be a creative hub.

-We are working in close partnership with Saharawi artists, the cultural authorities based in the camps and UK-based music professionals such as Sara McGuinness (University of West London), Andy Coules (Live Sound Training) and Sam Jones (Soundthread).
-The project, which is forming links with the London College of Music, intends to provide material resources, expertise and training in technical, artistic and business skills.
-Over the next few years, the refugees will become equipped to record, produce and showcase their music and preserve their rich oral heritage at professional levels.
-Training opportunities will target women and youth, who make up more than 70% of the camp population.
+Sandblast is working in close partnership with Saharawi artists, the cultural authorities based in the camps and UK-based music professionals such as Sara McGuinness (University of West London), Andy Coules (Live Sound Training) and Sam Jones (Soundthread).
+Training opportunities are largely targetting women and youth, who make up more than 70% of the camp population.

 - Technical skills-training through sound engineering workshops, both for recording and live.

-- Creating a music resource library to make instruments and sound equipment available for rental to all Saharawis seeking to pursue their musical ambitions.
+- Creating a music resource library to make instruments and sound equipment available for all Saharawis seeking to pursue their musical ambitions.

 - Stimulating international collaborations with Saharawi musicians, and strengthening their ability to promote themselves through new distribution channels.